sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 13 01 PM" src="https://github.com/user-attachments/assets/82ea0172-b6e8-4957-a094-5dc7fd31eadd">

 #### Key Insights
-- From the output, the summary statistics for streams show that the average number of streams is about 513 million, with a median of 290 million and a high standard deviation of 566 million, indicating significant variation in stream counts across tracks.
-The distribution of released years reveals that 2022 had the highest number of releases, reflecting the growing prominence of digital platforms over the years.
-Additionally, the artist count distribution shows that solo artists dominate the dataset, as indicated by the frequency of 1 artist per track.
-The boxplots further confirm the spread of data for these variables.
-Regarding outliers, the dataset contains some extreme values in both released year and artist count, with years like 1930, 1942, and up to 2016 appearing as outliers, as well as tracks with 2 to 8 artists, which are considered outliers for artist count.
+- The summary statistics for streams show an average of about 513 million streams, with a median of 290 million and a high standard deviation of 566 million, indicating substantial variation across tracks.
+The distribution of released_year reveals that 2022 had the highest number of releases, reflecting the growing prominence of digital platforms.
+The artist_count distribution shows that solo artists dominate, with a higher frequency of tracks featuring one artist.
+The boxplots confirm the spread of data, and the outliers include unusual years like 1930, 1942, and up to 2016, as well as tracks with 2 to 8 artists.

 ### 🏆 Top Performers
    - **Top Tracks:** Which track has the highest number of streams?
 List the **top 5 most streamed** tracks.
    - **Frequent Artists:** Who are the **top 5 most frequent artists** based on track count?

 #### About the Code
-- This code identifies the top performers from a Spotify dataset by analyzing the most streamed tracks and the most frequent artists.
-It first extracts and splits the 'artist(s)_name' column into individual artists, then counts the frequency of each artist’s appearance in the dataset to determine the top 5 most frequent artists.
-The code then generates two horizontal bar charts: one for the top 5 most streamed tracks based on the total number of streams, and another for the top 5 most frequent artists based on the number of tracks associated with them.
+- This code identifies the top performers in the Spotify dataset by analyzing the most-streamed tracks and the most frequent artists.
+It splits the artist(s)_name column into individual artists and counts their frequency of appearance to identify the top 5 most frequent artists.
+The code then generates horizontal bar charts for the top 5 most-streamed tracks and top 5 most frequent artists.

 ``` python
 # Split the 'artist(s)_name' column by commas and explode it to get each artist as a separate row